Definition

 2. Research and define the target audience

 It's important to know who the target market is, what they care about and why they need a company's products or services.
-Social media platforms are rich with data about users, so this exercise can be done without a substantial market research project.
+Social media platforms are rich with data about users, so this exercise can occur without a substantial market research project.
 Knowing demographic information and who follows the social channel are great starting points.

 It's also important to know that different platforms attract different users.
 Knowing what social channels a company's target audience is on enables them to choose which channels to invest time and resources into.